mikitavydrankou/Kortowo-Ninja/README.md

 # Kortowo Ninja 🥷

 Student exchange platform for dormitory residents at University of Warmia and Mazury (UWM).
-Access -> kortowo.ninja
 ## Features

 - Create exchange offers